SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 on your memory because the local wrapper will keep references to all data until the single run is completed.

+``'NETLOCK'`` wrapping is similar to ``'LOCK'`` wrapping but locks can be shared across a computer network.
+Lock distribution is established by a server process that listens at a particular ``port`` for lock requests.
+The server locks and releases locks accordingly.
+Like regular ``'LOCK'`` wrapping it allows to load data during the runs.
+This wrap mode can be used with SCOOP_ if all hosts have access to a shared home directory.
+``'NETLOCK'`` wrapping requires an installation of pyzmq_.
+However, installing SCOOP_ will automatically install pyzmq_ if it is missing.

 Finally, there also exists a lightweight multiprocessing environment :class:`~pypet.environment.MultiprocContext`.
 It allows to use trajectories in a multiprocess safe setting without the need of a full :class:`~pypet.environment.Environment`.